qmk/qmk_firmware/keyboards/ploopyco/trackball_nano/readme.md

 Match the firmware that you flash onto the board with the designator on the board.

-# Customzing your Ploopy Trackball Mini
+# Customzing your Ploopy Nano Trackball

 You can change the DPI/CPI or speed of the trackball by calling `adns_set_cpi` at any time.
 Additionally, there is a `DPI_CONFIG` macro that will cycle through an array of options for the DPI.
 This is set to 375, 750, and 1375, but can be changed.
 750 is the default.